Cactoidal/Island-of-Space-Time-Chainlink-Hackathon-Spring-2023/godot/README.md

-I have uploaded the script files I modified or personally wrote for this project.
+I have uploaded the script files I personally wrote for this project.

 User.gd is a singleton holding universally important data such as the SxT refresh token and loaded creature set.
 It periodically refreshes the SxT token and queries SxT for creature images.